An Idea to Transform Outdoor Exercise

-In 1979, our founder Mitch Menaged saw an opportunity to reimagine outdoor fitness stations into a compact, engaging social experience.
+In 1979, NFC founder Mitch Menaged saw an opportunity to reimagine outdoor fitness stations into a compact, engaging social experience.

 NFC Fitness Court

 NFC invented the Fitness Court in 1979, piloting the program in San Francisco and at Stanford University.

 Between 1980 and 1990, National Fitness Campaign grew to over 4,000 communities.
 We created partnerships with more than 100 corporate sponsors and raised over $100 million in the US, Canada and Australia.
-This was the largest public - private partnership ever in support of physical fitness.
+This was the largest ever public-private partnership in support of physical fitness.

 Building NFC for the 21st Century

 In 2011, Mitch Menaged assembled a world-class team to reinvent NFC for the 21st century, using San Francisco as a laboratory to build the world's best outdoor gym.

 Meet the Team

 Sam Lucente, one of America's most celebrated industrial designers, crafted the Fitness Court as urban art.
 He then matched body movement structures with elegant molded shapes to introduce world-class design with "Silicon Valley" style.

-San Francisco's Recreation and Parks Director, Phil Ginsburg, partnered with NFC to support a two year design, testing and development process.
-The team used Treasure Island in San Francisco as a lab for R&D, and to craft the Fitness Court to perfection over thousands of trials.
+San Francisco's Director of Recreation and Parks, Phil Ginsburg, partnered with NFC to support a two year design, testing and development process.
+Using Treasure Island in San Francisco as a lab for research & development, NFC crafted the Fitness Court to perfection over thousands of trials.

 The Fitness Court